Robert Austin Wynns Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.59 team ERA ranks 23rd across all league pitching staffs.
+- The Red Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.55).

-- Paxton (2-1 with a 3.81 ERA and 36 strikeouts in 26 2/3 innings pitched) gets the start for the Red Sox, his sixth of the season.
+- The Red Sox are sending Whitlock (3-2) out for his seventh start of the season.
+He is 3-2 with a 4.78 ERA and 26 strikeouts in 32 2/3 innings pitched.

-- In his most recent time out on Tuesday, the lefty threw seven innings against the Cleveland Guardians, allowing two earned runs while surrendering six hits.
+- His last time out came on Friday against the New York Yankees, when the righty went 6 1/3 innings, surrendering one earned run while allowing seven hits.

-- The 34-year-old has amassed an ERA of 3.81, with 12.5 strikeouts per nine innings, in five games this season.
-Opponents are hitting .232 against him.
+- The 27-year-old has amassed an ERA of 4.78, with 7.3 strikeouts per nine innings, in six games this season.
+Opponents are batting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.